jweiland-net/events2/Documentation/Configuration/Extension/Index.rst

 Default: false

-If you want, you can set column *Organizer* as required.
+If you want, you can set column *Organizers* as required.
 That way an editor has to fill this column.

 locationIsRequired
 """"""""""""""""""